Student Points Gun At Oblivious Teacher's Back While He Teaches Class

 Seco has been teaching at the school for over 20 years, and reportedly did not want to see the video initially but was ‘convinced’ to.
 Rafael Matozzo described his reaction as ‘shocked’, but said the teacher did not have any problems with the students in the video.

 Police sources said Seco did not want to report the case to the police, but an investigation was initiated when the video was shared on social media.
-Prosecutor Gabriel Nicolas Iturri is in charge of the investigation.
+Prosecutor Gabriel Nicolas Iturri is in charge of the investigation as it continues.

 Education inspector Cecilia Barton confirmed the students had apologised to the teacher both in a letter and in person.